-45 Years Later: Die photos and analysis of the revolutionary 8008 microprocessor
+50 Years Later: The revolutionary 8008 microprocessor

 Conclusion

 I took detailed die photos of the 8008 that reveal the circuitry it used.
-While the 8008 wasn't the first microprocessor or even the first 8-bit microprocessor, it was truly revolutionary, triggering the microprocessor revolution and leading to the x86 architecture that dominates personal computers today.
-In future posts, I plan to explain the 8008's circuits in detail to provide a glimpse into the roots of todays computers.
+While the 8008 wasn't the first microprocessor or even the first 8-bit microprocessor, it was truly revolutionary, triggering the microprocessor revolution and leading to the x86 architecture that dominated personal computers for decades to come.
+In future posts, I plan to explain the 8008's circuits in detail to provide a glimpse into the roots of today's computers.

 I announce my latest blog posts on Twitter, so follow me at kenshirriff.
 Or you can use the RSS feed.